xcart/xcart-docs/_pages/kb_en/modules/MMY.md

 ## Filter Levels Setup

-Once the Make/Model/Year addon settings have been configured, you can proceed with setting up the filter levels and populating the addon with products.
+Once the Make/Model/Year addon settings have been configured, you can proceed to configuring the filters you require and specifying which products should match these filters.

 To configure the filters:

-1. Go to the **Catalog** -> **Make/Model/Year/Engine** page of the store back end and start adding the filters of Level 1.
+1. In your X-Cart store back end, go to the section **Catalog** -> **Make/Model/Year/Engine**.

+2. Add the filters of Level 1.
 If you have chosen to use the name "Make" for Level 1 filters, these will be the different "Makes" that you have in your catalog.
    ![make.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/make.png)

    If you are using a different name for the filters of Level 1, you will see that name used instead of "Make".

    To add a filter at this level, click on the **New Make** button; on the new line that appears, specify the name of the Make (or whatever other filter you are configuring).
 Save the changes.

-2. After adding the filters you require at Level 1, you can proceed to configuring the following level of filters (Level 2).
+3. After adding the filters you require at Level 1, you can proceed to configuring the following level of filters (Level 2).
 For example, after adding a Make, you need to add Models for that make.
 To do so, click on the **Manage Model** link opposite the Make name and add the positions you require at this level.

    Configuring the filters for Level 3 and Level 4 ("Year", "Engine" or whatever other names you are using for them) needs be done using the same method.